-The quiet, unassuming prayer life of the Lord Jesus was very different from the showy pomposity of Israel's religious leaders, whose presumptions prayers were designed for the ears of other people and were not offered to our Father in heaven.
+The quiet, unassuming prayer life of the Lord Jesus was very different from the showy pomposity of Israel's religious leaders, whose presumptuous prayers were designed for the ears of other people and were not offered to our Father in heaven.

-The intimate prayer life of the Lord Jesus, with His heavenly Father, was very different from anything the world had ever witnessed before.
-No wonder, therefore, that Luke's gospel records the disciples' request: “LORD!
-Teach us to pray.'
+The intimate prayer life of the Lord Jesus with His Heavenly Father, was very different from anything the world had ever witnessed before.
+No wonder, therefore, that Luke's Gospel records the disciples' request, "LORD!
+Teach us to pray."

-'The Lord's Prayer', was given in response to that request, and has become somewhat of a set invocation for many religious denominations, and indeed it is lovely to reverently pray through the words that Christ first shared with His disciples.
-But care must be taken that familiarity with the beauty of these words do not cause them to become empty, meaningless phrases, which are repeated by rote, and become futile, pagan-like babblings.
+'The Lord's Prayer' was given in response to that request and has become somewhat of a set invocation for many religious denominations, and indeed it is lovely to reverently pray through the words that Christ first shared with His disciples.
+But care must be taken that familiarity with the beauty of these words do not cause them to become empty, meaningless phrases, which are repeated by rote and become futile, pagan-like babblings.

-It is not necessarily the specific words that Christ was teaching His disciples to pray, but an approach towards praying that is important - where an attitude of dependent faith, is adopted - a trusting faith, which flows from a humble heart of grateful thanks and worshipful praise.
+It is not necessarily the specific words that Christ was teaching His disciples to pray, but an approach towards praying that is important - where an attitude of dependent faith is adopted - a trusting faith which flows from a humble heart of grateful thanks and worshipful praise.

-Give us this day our daily bread, is a simple supplication, to our heavenly Father, from His petitioning child, but it follows a section that recognises the sovereignty of God, the eternal purpose of God and the perfect will of God - both in the wider world and in our personal lives.
+"Give us this day our daily bread," is a simple supplication to our Heavenly Father from His petitioning child, but it follows a section that recognises the sovereignty of God, the eternal purpose of God, and the perfect will of God - both in the wider world and in our personal lives.

-God has promised to supply all our needs, according to His riches in glory, but He delights to have His blood-bought children come to Him, in humble dependence, and tell Him of our needs, and voice our requests, in humble helplessness.
+God has promised to supply all our needs according to His riches in glory, but He delights to have His blood-bought children come to Him, in humble dependence, and tell Him of our needs, and voice our requests in humble helplessness.
 God knows everything we need in this world.
 He understands that we need food and clothes, shelter and protection.
 God also knows the complexities of the 21st century and the roles and responsibilities that we may have in this modern-day, computerised world.

-He knows our every need.. and the simple request to give us this day our daily bread, is not limited to food and shelter, but is an acknowledgement of our total dependence upon the Lord, for all our individual needs, no matter what they are or where we may live.
+He knows our every need... and the simple request to "give us this day our daily bread," is not limited to food and shelter, but is an acknowledgement of our total dependence upon the Lord for all our individual needs, no matter what they are or where we may live.

-Christ's instruction, to give us this day our daily bread, has its roots in developing dependent faith, in the child of God, and the prayer requests that we make to the Lord, are designed to increase that faith.. and to enlarge in us a loving trust in our heavenly, and a trusting love for our gracious Lord.
+The instruction Christ was giving us in this request was about developing dependent faith in the child of God, and the prayer requests that we make to the Lord are designed to increase that faith and to enlarge in us a loving trust in our Heavenly Father and a trusting love for our gracious Lord.

-We have a God Who answers prayer.. and as God is petitioned day by day, as the great Provider of all daily needs.. so faith in Him and His promised Word increases with every tick of the clock.
-Indeed, without faith it is impossible to please Him.. for we have to believe that He exists and that He is the rewarder of all who come to Him and diligently seek Him, by trusting in His promised provision - as we petition Him day by day to give us this day our daily bread.
+We have a God Who answers prayer... and as God is petitioned, day by day, as the great Provider of all daily needs, so faith in Him and His promised Word increases with every tick of the clock.
+Indeed, without faith it is impossible to please Him, for we have to believe that He exists and that He is the rewarder of all who come to Him and diligently seek Him, by trusting in His promised provision as we petition Him, day by day, to "give us this day our daily bread."

 Heavenly Father, thank You for Your wonderful provision for all Your children.
 Thank You that in Your grace You have promised to provide all that we need, according to Your riches in glory.
 Help me to always put You first in my life and recognise Your goodness to me personally, as well as Your sovereignty over the entire universe.
-May I give You the honour due to Your name and also boldly approach You as my heavenly Provider, Who supplies all I need, day by day.
-To You be all honour and glory, in Jesus name I pray, AMEN.
+May I give You the honour due to Your name and also boldly approach You as my Heavenly Provider Who supplies all I need, day by day.
+To You be all honour and glory.
+In Jesus' name I pray, AMEN.